Active Directory Lab 1 – Azure

 Administrative Account Structure

-• If an enterprise has several domains under a forest, you could have ‘Enterprise Admins’ which have full control across multiple domains.
+- If an enterprise has several domains under a forest, you could have ‘Enterprise Admins’ which have full control across all domains within the forest!

-We now log into my Windows10 PC as an admin, which would be username: ‘carlostech.local\helpdesk’ as explained above.
-The reason why I have to include the domain carlostech.local\ is because I want the VM to authenticate against a domain account and not a local account (which I did create when I first initialized the VM).
+- Logging into my Windows10 PC as an admin, I would use the username: ‘carlostech.local\helpdesk’.
+The reason why I have to include the domain carlostech.local\ is because I want the virtual machine to authenticate against a domain account and not a local account (which I did create when I first initialized the VM).
 Without the domain, Windows will assume I am trying to log in with a local account instead and it will fail.

 With the RSAT downloaded, I can configure the AD server remotely which is proper security posture.

-Click on Group Policy Management.
-Here, I can set specific policies and rules that can be pushed out to hundreds and thousands of individual objects (pcs and/or users) to enforce security, compliance and enterprise operational standards.
+- Click on Group Policy Management.
+Here, I can set specific policies and rules that can be pushed out to hundreds and thousands of individual objects (computers and/or users) to enforce security, compliance and enterprise operational standards.

-In Active Directory Users and Computers, you can right click the empty space and click new user or click the new user button on the top and manually put in the details, as well as give them a password.
+- In Active Directory Users and Computers, you can right click the empty space and click new user or click the new user button located at the top menu, and manually put in the details as well as give them a password.
 Then, just right click their user and enable them.

 PowerShell User Provisioning